wizarddata/Blue-Wizard-Mod/README.md

 This is an open source bluetooth controller for the Kinesis Advantage and Advantage 2 line of keyboards using the BlueMicro firmware.

 Firmware can be found here. https://github.com/jpconstantineau/BlueMicro_BLE/tree/develop/firmware/keyboards/blue_wizard
-For now, you need to create your fork at PR185 due to an incompatibility with some recent changes to the firmware.
+For now, you need to create your branch at PR185 due to an incompatibility with some recent changes to the firmware.
 We are working on a fix.

  Gerbers and BOM are available if you'd like to build your own!
 If you're interested in purchasing an assembled mod email me at andrew.wells88@gmail.com or check out my etsy store.